How to Be OK with Indulging This Thanksgiving

 As the saying goes, everything in moderation, and Hueschen encourages eating those yummy, once-a-year dishes.
-But, she also offers some tips to help keep portion control in mind on Thanksgiving:
+But, she also offers some healthy Thanksgiving tips to help keep portion control in mind:

 - Avoid the grazing trap.
 As hard as it might be, try to avoid grazing, and stick to the set meals of the day.
 Snacking can easily tack on extra calories before you know it.

 - Use one plate.
 Buffet spreads can be long, but try to use one plate for the entire meal.